 The University of Kansas has played a prominent role in the history of basketball, and this was done in ways that you may not have realized.
 For example, the program’s first head coach was James Naismith, the sport’s inventor.

 Its NCAA Tournament credentials also date all the way back to the second edition of that competition, when it advanced to the national championship game.
 That was in 1940.
 Additionally, its Allen Fieldhouse is a revered venue in the sport (although some games are played in the larger T-Mobile Center in nearby Kansas City, Missouri).

 Ironically, the KU’s men’s basketball program’s most successful days took place after Naismith’s time at the helm of the team ended.
 He is still to date the only Kansas head coach with a losing record; he went 55-60.
-Other famous names in Kansas coaching history include Phog Allen (590-219) and Roy Williams (418-101) while Bill Self has led the team since taking over for Williams in 2003.
+Other famous names in Kansas coaching history include Phog Allen (590-219) and Roy Williams (418-101).
+Current head coach Bill Self has led the team since taking over for Williams in 2003.

 2022-2023 Kansas Jayhawks Schedule